-Note: It used to be that an immediate relative child who turned 21 would automatically convert to 1st preference.
-However, under the Child Status Protection Act (CSPA), effective August 6, 2002, the beneficiary remains an immediate relative even after turning 21, unless he or she prefers to convert to 1st preference.59
+Note: Previously an immediate relative child who turned 21 would automatically convert to 1st preference.
+However, under the Child Status Protection Act (CSPA), effective August 6, 2002, the visa petition beneficiary remains an immediate relative even after turning 21, unless he or she opts to convert to 1st preference.61

-Changes in preference categories such as those described here, therefore, imply a switch from one waitlist to another.
-With that switch comes a corresponding change in waiting times, such that going from one preference category to another may mean a longer or shorter waiting time to apply for an immigrant visa.60
+Changes in preference categories such as those described here, imply a switch from one waitlist to another.
+With that switch comes a corresponding change in waiting times, such that going from one preference category to another may mean a longer or shorter waiting time to apply for an immigrant visa.62

-If, however, the newly created petitioner-beneficiary relationship will not support a family petition, the beneficiary loses the petition and the priority date.61
+If, however, the newly created petitioner-beneficiary relationship will not support a family petition, the beneficiary loses the petition and the priority date.63

-Child or Daughter/Son of a lawful permanent resident (Preference 2A or 2B) Marries: If the child or daughter/son of an LPR marries, he or she has nowhere to go in the preference system because there is no visa category for married sons and daughters of lawful permanent residents.
-Therefore he or she loses her petition and priority date.
+Child or Daughter/Son of a Lawful Permanent Resident (Preference 2A or 2B)

+Marries: If the child or daughter/son of an LPR marries, he or she has nowhere to go in the preference system because there is no visa category for married sons and daughters of lawful permanent residents.
+This means the visa petition is automatically revoked and he or she loses her priority date.
 When and if her parent naturalizes, the newly naturalized parent can file a new petition and the wait begins again.